grubersjoe/web3d/README.md

 web3d
 =====

-A test environment for Web3D.
-X3DOM and WebGL (Three.js) so far.
+A test environment for X3DOM and WebGL (Three.js).